fernandoramacciotti/TOTVS-Labs-DataScientist-Challenge/README.md

 # TOTVSLabs Data Challenge for Data Scientist position
 ### Fernando Martinelli Ramacciotti | fernandoramacciotti@gmail.com

-Give a dataset of restaurant receipts, tThe objective of the challenge is:
+Give a dataset of restaurant receipts, the objective of the challenge is:
 1. Parse and extract the data.
 2. Identify a pattern on any set of fields that can help predict how much a customer will spend.
 3. Calculate a sales forecast for the next week.